DemonSpartan117/ProjectAppStuff/README.md

 This is the CSE 201 group project.
 This is for team Snow (team name is subject to change)

+P.S.
+I am awesome

+Project Notes for operations:
+The ProjectAppStuff file is an actual NetBeans project file.
+What you should do is pull the most recent edition of the repository every time before you start working and then copy the file, replace the copy of the file you have in your NetBeans projects with it, do your work, then save everything in NetBeans, and copy the local Netbeans project with all the stuff you just edited anduse it to replace the file in the local repository.
+It sounds complicated but it is easy.

 So random notes below

 Database: